WORLDWIDE CULTURAL AND CULINARY VACATIONS

 Day 4

-Private Ground Transfer to Marrakech | Lunch Equipped with a packed lunch provided by Dar Roumana, transfer to Marrakech by private car, enjoying the human scenes and changing landscapes along the way during this 6-7 hour drive.
-At the Marrakech medina gate of Bab Ksour, a porter from Riad L'Orangeraie will meet you, take your luggage, and guide you to your delightful, hidden oasis after a five minute stroll.
+Private Ground Transfer to Fes | Check-In After breakfast, transfer to Fes by private car, enjoying the ever changing landscapes along the way during this 6-7 hour drive with an optional stop for a snack or lunch en route.
+Near Place Batha, a porter from Riad Anata will meet you, take your luggage, and guide you to your delightful, hidden oasis in the one and only, Fes medina.

 Day 5